Real models for the framed little $n$-disks operads: Introduction

+connecting the framed little disks operad $\flD_n$ to the simplicial operad $\G (\Graphs_n \rtimes_{m_n} A)$. \end{cor} In other words, the dg Hopf cooperad $\Graphs_n \rtimes_{m_n} A$ is a real dg Hopf cooperad model for $\flD_2$ in the sense of rational homotopy theory.
+Again, the statement of Corollary \ref{cor:flD model} also holds for $n=2$, but that case is well-known.

+From the explicit model of Corollary \ref{cor:flD model} one can read of various further facts about the framed little disks operads.

-\begin{thm} Let $n\geq 2$.
-The $O(n)$-framed and $\SO(n)$-framed little $n$-disks operads are formal over $\R$ if $n$ is even, in the sense that the homotopy dg Hopf cooperads of differential forms on these operads can be connected to their cohomologies by zigzags of quasi-isomorphisms. \end{thm} The case $n=2$ is well known and has been shown in \cite{pavolfr, GS}.
+\begin{cor} Let $n\geq 4$.
+The $\SO(n)$-framed little $n$-disks operads are formal over $\R$ if $n$ is even. \end{cor} For the precise meaning of formality we refer to section \ref{sec:models formality} below.
+The case $n=2$ is again well known and has been shown in \cite{pavolfr, GS}.

-For $n$ odd the situation is more complicated as the following result shows. \begin{thm} The operads of real chains of the $\SO(n)$-framed little $n$-disks operads are not formal for $n\geq 3$ odd. \end{thm} While this work was under preparation, the case $n\geq 5$ has also been shown in \cite{Mo} by an explicit obstruction computation.
+\begin{cor} The operads of real chains of the $\SO(n)$-framed little $n$-disks operads are not formal for $n\geq 3$ odd. \end{cor} While this work was under preparation, the case $n\geq 5$ has also been shown in \cite{Mo} by an explicit obstruction computation.

-To describe our explicit model for $\flD_n$ for odd $n$ we need some more notation.
-Let us sketch here the construction, leaving a more careful discussion to the forthcoming sections. \begin{thm} For $n\geq 3$ odd the Maurer-Cartan element $m\in \left( \GC_n\hat \otimes H(B\SO(n))\right)^{\Z_2}$ governing the action of $O(n)$ on $\lD_n$ has, up to gauge equivalence, the following explicit form: